 Others are perfect for getting started.
 In fact, the Epiphone Les Paul Special II is the electric guitar I most often recommend for beginners.
 This is an instrument that’s modeled on the legendary Gibson Les Paul, with many of the same attributes such as a single-cutaway body, dual humbuckers, and tune-o-matic bridge.
 It is a simple yet versatile setup.

-Epiphone has some pro-level Les Pauls in their lineup too, such as the Les Paul PlusTop PRO and Custom PRO.
+Epiphone has some pro-level Les Pauls in their lineup too, such as the Les Paul Standard and Custom.
 The Les Paul is one of the best electric guitars of all time.
 These instruments look so close to their Gibson big brothers that most people won’t know the difference, but they come in at a fraction of the price.

 When it comes to acoustic guitars you can look to the Epiphone Hummingbird PRO, EJ-200SCE, and Dove PRO, which are all versions of Gibson classics.
 Fortunately for anyone who wants an affordable, amazing acoustic guitar they cost much, much less.